ruthwang23/TSWDPortfolio/finalProject2.md

 __Easy-to-understand visualizations__ How long does it take readers to understand what is portrayed?
 What changes would help reduce cognitive burden on readers?

 #### Interview script
-> Thank you so much for helping me with this project!
+* Thank you so much for helping me with this project!
-> Here is a visual outline for my project - please take a moment to go through it and then let me know what you see.
+* Here is a visual outline for my project - please take a moment to go through it and then let me know what you see.
- > What stands out to you?
+  * What stands out to you?
 What did you like/dislike?
- > How do you feel after reading through this visual outline?
+  * How do you feel after reading through this visual outline?
- > Is there anything that is confusing?
+  * Is there anything that is confusing?
- > Could you walk me through the story that was told in the outline without looking at it?
+  * Could you walk me through the story that was told in the outline without looking at it?
   This will help me understand if I am communicating things well.
-> More generally, is there anything you wish you had seen or hope I change?
+* More generally, is there anything you wish you had seen or hope I change?
+* Thank you so much for your feedback and insights - they are very helpful for me to see how I can improve this project.
+Thank you again!

 ### Interviews
 __Interview 1__